giannisfourfouris/Image-Segmentation/README.md

 # Segmentation and Compression Algorithm
+### Overview
-Implement from scratch the Expectation–Maximization(EM) algorithm in order to perform image segmentation and compression.
+As part of the course "Machine Learning" we implemented from scratch the Expectation–Maximization(EM) algorithm in order to perform image segmentation and compression.